JasonBock/Rocks/docs/notes/Using Interceptors in Rocks for (Probably) All The Wrong Reasons.md

 The problem is that it's pretty atypical that a developer will call the method directly.
 That is, the mock is usually passed to something else, and that's where the invocation occurs.
 Moreover, it's not uncommon (in fact I might argue that this is the norm) for that invocation to occur in a different library, and then there's no way to specify a location to intercept.

 Therefore, I really don't know how much value I'll get in using interceptors in Rocks.
 Even if I can do it within the test library and I document this limitation, this will still confuse users with the inconsistency.

+## Update: 2024.07.17

+One **possible** place this could be useful is if the tests are in the library itself.
+That is something that people do, though typically a separate library is used to test a target library.
+Typically, the test code is not included when the library is published and used in production, using `#ifdef`s.
+Then you would be able to intercept call sites that are non-virtual.